 Here are some warning indicators that might indicate undue influence or an agent or adviser exceeding authority:

 - Unreasonable Actions. provisions or changes in a document, or choice of agent or adviser, or actions that are extreme, unusual, suspicious, unnatural, unreasonable, drastic, sudden, unfair, exploitative or very different than the signer’s current document, or previously expressed wishes or decision, or that the signer would have otherwise normally chosen without undue influence.

 - Censorship of Other Influence. a dominating influential person, rushing, pressuring, censoring, isolating or preventing the signer from discussing or critically analyzing the document or decision with an attorney, adviser, agency, trusted family member or friend, or another knowledgeable person or resource with more information, or a different opinion, to allow careful consideration of the pros, cons, and other alternatives, before making an important decision.

 - Power Grab. opportunity for a proposed or designated agent or adviser to obtain more secrecy, power, control, benefits, assets or authority, including irrevocable or hot powers in a power of attorney.

-- designated agent making decisions without discussion with the principal, or ignoring, dismissing or ridiculing concerns, caution or advice raised by the principal or other interested parties.
+- Ignoring Principal. designated agent or adviser making decisions without discussion or approval of the principal, or ignoring, dismissing or ridiculing concerns, warnings, opinions or advice raised by the principal or other interested parties.

-- Bad Reputation. dominating person with a history, behavior or reputation of dishonesty, fraud, theft, manipulation, exploitation, intimidation or abuse.
+- Bad Reputation. dominating person with a history, behavior or reputation of dishonesty, fraud, theft, crime, manipulation, exploitation, greed, arrogance, anger, intimidation or abuse.